Dr3cas/RBP-Score/README.md

 snakemake -s workflow/snakefile --cores 1 -n
 ```

-For a more complete run using available CPU cores:
+For a more complete run using all available CPU cores:

 ```bash
 snakemake -s workflow/snakefile --cores all
 ```

-External tools required by the workflow include:

-- Python 3;
-- Snakemake;
-- BLAST+;
-- MUSCLE;
-- FastTree;
-- ColabFold;
-- Foldseek.

-The exact installation method is not currently formalised in this repository, so users should ensure these tools are available in the execution environment before running the pipeline.
+The Conda environment provides the main dependencies required by the workflow, including BLAST, MUSCLE, FastTree, Foldseek, HMMER and Snakemake.
+ColabFold should be installed or made available separately if the structure prediction rules are executed.

 ---